 Here is a picture of a Maine Coon with lynx tips, so you can get a better understanding of what the long tips actually look like:

-Here are the three key names given to the fur that grows from a Maine Coons ears:
+Here are the three key names that were given to the fur that grows from Maine Coons ears:

 - Lynx Tips